Torann/lyften.com/source/projects/laravel-currency/_doc/basic-usage.md

 **Arguments:**

 `$amount` - The float amount to convert
 `$from` - The current currency code of the amount.
-If not set the application default will be used (see `config/currency.php` file).
+If not set, the application default will be used (see `config/currency.php` file).
 `$to` - The currency code to convert the amount to.
-If not set the user set currency is used.
+If not set, the user-set currency is used.
 `$format` - Should the returned value be formatted.

 **Usage:**